 According to intrinsic motivation theorists, it is not enough to offer tangible, extrinsic rewards to workers.
 To motivate workers intrinsically, jobs need to be set up so that they are interesting and challenging and so that they call forth workers' creativity and resourcefulness (Deci, 1992; Gagne & Deci, 2005; Houkes, Janssen, de Jonge, & Bakker, 2004).
-Moreover, relying heavily intrinsic motivation the notion that people are motivated by internal rewards on extrinsic rewards tends to decrease intrinsic motivation (parents are told, for example, that giving a child money for good grades will lower the child's intrinsic motivation to work hard at school; Deci, Koestner, & Ryan, 1999).
+Moreover, relying heavily on extrinsic rewards tends to decrease intrinsic motivation (parents are told, for example, that giving a child money for good grades will lower the child's intrinsic motivation to work hard at school; Deci, Koestner, & Ryan, 1999).
 It has been suggested that work organizations overemphasize extrinsic rewards to the detriment of intrinsic motivation (Heath, 1999).
 Another approach used to promote intrinsic motivation at work is to allow workers some control, or autonomy, in deciding how their work should be planned and conducted (Deci, 1972).
 As we will see as we discuss additional theories of motivation, many models of motivation focus on intrinsic rewards as critical for work motivation.